We Hate to Waste logo

 How To Measure Sharing Economy Impact on Consumer Culture Change?

-We already measure how much we recycle in NYC.
+We already know how to measure how much we recycle in NYC.
 And labels often tell us if products are made from recycled content, and how much.
-But how should we measure how sustainable our lifestyles and consumer culture are?
+But how might we measure how sustainable our lifestyles and consumer culture are?
 Why not look at what we reuse too?
 For instance…How to measure sharing

 Reuse Index.
 Why not measure how much of our consumption is composed of items that we reuse instead of buy new?
 Think about all the items you came into contact with in the past 24 hours, including clothes.
 How many of these items did you buy new, and how many were previously owned by someone else?